11 Best Cheap Drift Cars In 2025

 Although it probably doesn’t come as a surprise, this small and humble two-seater roadster is not only a bargain, but it’ll also provide you with heaps of fun for a fantastic price.

-They’re not the most powerful cars in our list, nor are they particularly easy to drift due to the short-wheelbase layout, but they’re definitely up there with the very best when it comes to the all-around drifting experience.
+They’re not the most powerful cars on our list, nor are they particularly easy to drift due to their short wheelbase layout.
+The snap oversteer tendency makes them challenging (but rewarding) to master.

 One of the main downsides with these can be rust, so depending on which state you’re purchasing from, we highly recommend taking a thorough look underneath in case it may have some imminent costly repairs looming.